JasonYao/Summer2015-NYU-Intro-To-Engineering/README.md

 ## [Lab 5: Digital Logic](Lab5)

-Built a conditional combination logic circuit that would activate under specific conditions, tested with LabVIEW, and built on the NI-ELVIS II+ prototyping board.
+Design & built a conditional combination logic circuit that would activate under specific conditions, tested with LabVIEW, and built on the NI-ELVIS II+ prototyping board.
+Implemented via digital logic in the form of AND, OR and NOT logic gates.

 [Lab Manual](https://manual.eg.poly.edu/index.php/Digital_Logic)